ArturPrzybysz/ArturPrzybysz.github.io/content/posts/ProjectIntro.md

-The purpose of the sentiment analysis part is to analyze the lyrics of different artists and albums in order to determine if the sentiment score for each album in the network is influenced by specific features such as genre, year, trend in the number of collaborations etc. Ultimately, the analysis of this part investigates the interplay between the LabMT sentiment score [REF TODO] and features such as number of collaborations or weeks in chart.
+The purpose of the sentiment analysis part is to analyze the lyrics of different artists and albums in order to determine if the sentiment score for each album in the network is influenced by specific features such as genre, year, trend in the number of collaborations etc. Ultimately, the analysis of this part investigates the interplay between the LabMT sentiment score [(ref)](https://arxiv.org/abs/1512.00531) and features such as number of collaborations or weeks in chart.
 In order to do so, we broke down our analysis into 3 levels: exploratory sentiment analysis of all the artists in the network, analysis of communities of artists and associated genres and analysis of the most successful artists.